wp-plugins/stylesheet-per-page/readme.txt

 Allows for adding IE specific stylesheets all the way back to version 6.
 Just enable in the plugin options and add the stylesheets to your theme directory.

-NEW in 0.5 - Stylesheet Per Page now allows adding of an iOS specific stylesheet.
+Stylesheet Per Page now allows adding of an iOS specific stylesheet.
 Simply enable in the plugin options and add the stylesheet to your theme directory.

-This plugin supports use with custom post types.
+This plugin supports use with custom post types, category, and tag pages.

 == Installation ==